EmotiBit/EmotiBit_Docs/Troubleshooting.md

 ---

-## EmotiBit Oscilloscope Not Detecting EmotiBit
+## 7. EmotiBit Oscilloscope Not Detecting EmotiBit

 **Definition:**
-You can be stuck here **ONLY IF**
+This issue occurs **ONLY IF** all of the following conditions are met:
-1. You have installed the EmotiBit firmware successfully.
+1. You have successfully installed the EmotiBit firmware.
-2. The EmotiBit has successfully completed the bootup.
+2. The EmotiBit has successfully completed bootup.
-3. EmotiBit is connected to the network, as indicated by the blinking blue LED.
+3. The EmotiBit is connected to the network, as indicated by a blinking blue LED.

-**IF YOU DO NOT SEE A BLINKING BLUE LED, PLEASE REFER TO THE ISSUES ABOVE**
+**If you do not see a blinking blue LED, please refer to the issues above.**

-Once the EmotiBit has completed setup and connected to the WiFi, as confirmed by the BLUE LED blinking, the EmotiBit Oscilloscope should be able to detect it.
-If the Oscilloscope fails to detect the EmotiBit, even when the EmotiBit is connected to the WiFi, it falls in this category.
+Once the EmotiBit has completed setup and connected to WiFi (confirmed by a blinking blue LED), the EmotiBit Oscilloscope should be able to detect it.
+If the Oscilloscope fails to detect the EmotiBit even when it is connected to WiFi, this issue applies.

-### Indication of this error
+### Indication of this Issue
-- EmotiBit has a blinking BLUE LED, but it is not visible on the EmotiBit Oscilloscope.
+- The EmotiBit has a blinking blue LED, but it is not visible in the EmotiBit Oscilloscope.

-### How to confirm this error
+### How to Confirm this Issue
+- Use the Arduino Serial Monitor and press "i" to print device information.
+The device information contains the IP address of the EmotiBit, confirming it is on the network.
 - ToDo: Add a positive confirmation for this issue.

-### Solutions or Troubleshooting Steps Provided:
+### Solution Steps

 1. **Confirm Network Compatibility**:
-   - Ensure that both EmotiBit and Oscilloscope are on the **same WiFi network**, a 2.4GHz band.
+   - Ensure that both the EmotiBit and Oscilloscope are on the **same WiFi network** (2.4GHz band).
    - Consider using a simple hotspot for testing purposes to rule out complex network issues.

 2. **Check Firewall and Security Settings**: